apache/mahout/website/README.md

 __*things that change between versions*__

 Follow the instructions below to serve either site, just know your links in community aren't going to work with the docs.
 Until you post it.

+#### `website/old-site`

+This is a full and mostly working port of the old site.
+It has been updated so that new themes can be applied to it, or the `mahout-retro` theme can be applied to the newer sites (thought this is somewhat messy).

+There is a lot of content in here, and a lot of it isn't even available from the main site.
+We should start going through this and dragging it over page by page, updating as we go.

+Eventually we'll use this to build `docs/0.13.0`

 ## Getting Started